toddler plate with iron rich foods

 1 oz serving of fish in a small dish

-1 oz of wild atlantic salmon (.3 mg iron)
+1 oz of wild Atlantic salmon (.3 mg iron)

 Iron Rich VegetablesServing SizeIron (mg)Informational Source